A construction that preserves the configuration of a matroid, with applications to lattice path matroids: An application to lattice path matroids

 It is easy to see that $S^M_I$ is a flat of $M$, as is $S^R_I$ for $R$.
 Also, $S^M_\emptyset=S^R_\emptyset=\emptyset$, which is a cyclic flat of both $M$ and $R$.
 By Lemma \ref{lem:suppint}, each connected flat of $M$ is $S^M_I$ for some interval $I$ in $[r]$, and likewise for $R$.
 We have $I\subseteq S^R_I$, so $S^R_I\ne \emptyset$ when $I\ne \emptyset$.
 The key to the proof is establishing the following claim: for any nonempty interval $I$ in $[r]$, the set $S^M_I$ is a connected flat of $M$ with $|S^M_I|\geq 2$ if and only if $S^R_I$ is a connected flat of $R$ with $|S^R_I|\geq 2$, and in that case, $|S^M_I|=|S^R_I|$ and $r_M(S^M_I)=r_R(S^R_I)$.

 We label each north step in the lattice path diagram with the position it has in each path that contains it, as illustrated in Figure \ref{fig:runningLPMex}.
 Consider a nonempty interval $I=[s,t]$ in $[r]$.
 First assume that $S^M_I=\emptyset$.
 We claim that the flat $S^R_I$ of $R$ is not cyclic.
 Having $S^M_I=\emptyset$ implies that any label on a north step in a row between rows $s$ and $t$ also labels a north step in either row $s-1$ or row $t+1$.
 From that, it follows that each column extends either below row $s$ or above row $t$, and so $S^R_I=I$, which, as needed, is either a singleton or disconnected.
 Now assume that $S^M_I\ne\emptyset$.
-By the nature of lattice path diagrams, $S^M_I$ is an interval, say $[a,b]$, in $[n]$.
+Since the sets in $\mathcal{N}$ are intervals $[l_i,u_i]$ with $l_1<l_2<\cdots<l_r$ and $u_1<u_2<\cdots<u_r$, it follows that $S^M_I$ is an interval, say $[a,b]$, in $[n]$.
 In the lattice path diagram, row $s$ is the first row in which some north step has label $a$.
 Note that $s=1$ if and only if $a=1$ by our assumption about $P$ and $Q$.
 Consider the case with $s>1$, and so $a>1$.
 Row $s-1$ has a north step labeled $a-1$ (since $a-1\not\in S^M_I$), and none labeled $a$, so the north step labeled $a-1$ in row $s-1$ is in $P$.
 If the north step labeled $a$ in row $s$ is also in $P$, then $S^M_I\cap N_s=\{a\}$, so $a$ is a coloop of $M|S^M_I$, and so either $|S^M_I|=1$ or $M|S^M_I$ is disconnected.
 In that case, $s$ is the only element of $S^R_I$ that has $s$ in its support, so $R|S^R_I$ has $s$ as a coloop, and so either $|S^R_I|=1$ or $R|S^R_I$ is disconnected.
 Thus, we may focus on the case in which the north step labeled $a$ in row $s$ is just above a north-east corner of $P$.
 By symmetry, when $t\ne r$ (equivalently, $b\ne n$), the matroids $M|S^M_I$ and $R|S^R_I$ are disconnected or have singleton ground sets unless the north step labeled $b$ in row $t$ has an east-north corner of $Q$ right above it.

 Let $(a_1,a_2)$ be the lowest point on the north step labeled $a$ in row $s$, which is $(0,0)$ if $a=s=1$, and otherwise is a north-east corner of $P$.
 Let $(b_1,b_2)$ be the highest point on the north step labeled $b$ in row $t$, which is $(n-r,r)$ if $b=n$ and $t=r$, and otherwise is an east-north corner of $Q$.
 If $b_1\leq a_1$, then $M|S^M_I$ is the free matroid on $[a,b]$ and $R|S^R_I$ is the free matroid on $I$; thus, each is connected if and only if $|I|=1$.
 (See Figure \ref{fig:corners}.)
 Now assume that $a_1<b_1$.
 To get $M|S^M_I$ and $R|S^R_I$, restrict the diagram to the region between these corners and take the resulting lattice path or rook matroid.
 Both $M|S^M_I$ and $R|S^R_I$ are connected since the bounding paths have no common internal points, and they have the same rank, namely, $|I|$, and the same number of elements (the number of rows plus the number of columns in the restricted diagram).
 This completes the proof of the claim.